serverless/dashboard/docs/concepts/metrics.md

 -->

 ## Metrics
-Metrics about your [Trace](trace.md) are also collrected and stored in Serverless Console for alerting and charting.
-These metrics are stored individually on each trace as well as sampled for storage and alerting purposes.
+Metrics about your [Trace](trace.md) are collected and stored in Serverless Console.
+These metrics are stored individually on each trace as well as aggregated for storage and alerting purposes.
+The [tags](tags.md) from your trace are also included on these metrics for [filtering](../using/metrics.md).

 We are expanding the list of metrics and currently support the following metrics for ingestion.